CHTC/chtc-website-source/uw-research-computing/transfer-data-researchdrive.md

 ## A. Pre-Requisites

-In order to follow the steps in this guide, you need:
-1. Access to a ResearchDrive share, either as PI or member of your PI's group.
+In order to follow the steps in this guide, you need access to a ResearchDrive share, either as PI or member of your PI's group.
-2. Access to CHTC's "transfer" server, `transfer.chtc.wisc.edu`.

 The instructions provided here are for transferring large input and output files to and from CHTC's large data location on the HTC System, `/staging/`.
 However, it is also